Tar command options and syntax explained

 --overwrite Overwrite existing files when extracting.

---recursive-unlink Recursively remove all files in the directory prior to extracting it.
+--recursive-unlink Recursively remove all files in the directory before extracting it.

 --remove-files Remove files from disk after adding them to the archive.

---skip-old-files Don't replace existing files when extracting, silently skip over them.
+--skip-old-files Do not replace existing files when extracting.

 -U --unlink-first Remove each file prior to extracting over it.